Anaestheasier's CRQ Top Tips

 The CRQ component of the written Final FRCA exam is far from easy.

-Spanning 12 questions over a total of three hours, essentially any topic can come up, whereupon you will be grilled on all the minutiae of indications, complications and considerations of whatever they've decided to examine you on.
+Spanning 12 separate questions over a total of three hours, essentially any topic can come up, whereupon you will be grilled on all the minutiae of indications, complications and considerations of whatever they've decided to examine you on.

 It's tough, and you need two things: